2006 Honda Grand Prix of St. Petersburg: Practice and qualifying

 Qualifying was held on Saturday at 1:45 PM local time, and lasted for 90 minutes.
 All nineteen drivers were required to make one lap in their qualifying attempt.
 The fastest six drivers in the first round would advance to the next round, named the "Firestone Fast Six", which was a ten-minute, European-style session that determined the first three rows of the starting grid.
 The first round of qualifying was run without incident, and Franchitti, the last car in the qualifying order, set the fastest lap of the round with a time of 1 minute and 2.5314 seconds.
 He and Kanaan, Hornish Jr., Dixon, Castroneves, and Herta set the six fastest laps and advanced to the Firestone Fast Six.
-Under ambient temperatures of 82 F, Franchitti scored the pole position for the third time in his IndyCar career and broke the track record set by Herta the year prior with a time of 1 minute and 2.2753 seconds, and a speed of 104.054 mph.
+Under ambient temperatures of 82 F, Franchitti scored the pole position for the third time in his IndyCar Series career and broke the track record set by Herta the year prior with a time of 1 minute and 2.2753 seconds.
 It was also Franchitti's first pole position at a non-oval track circuit.
 Dixon started alongside Franchitti in second, and Kanaan, Hornish Jr., and Castroneves took the third, fourth, and fifth starting posiions, respectively.
 Herta, Rice, Scheckter, Matsuura, and Andretti rounded out the top ten, and Moreno, Vítor Meira, Wheldon, Patrick, Scott Sharp, Felipe Giaffone, Cheever, and Chesson filled out the rest of the starting grid.